ucs-compute-solutions/MSSQL-Deployment/README.md

 Steps to execute
 ===========================================================================================================================

-1) Clone the repository to your local work station by running "git clone https://github.com/rgopunar/MSSQL-Deployment"
+1) Clone the repository to your local work station by running " git clone  https://github.com/ucs-compute-solutions/MSSQL-Deployment.git"
 2) Go to MSSQL-Deployment/ folder
 3) Provide your Microsoft SQL Server pod requirement deatils in the file group_vars/all.yml.
 This deployment
 4) Deploy MSSQL Server pod by runing "ansible-playbook deploy-mssqlpod.yml"